bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Feb 11, 2024
+- using garbage collection 2% for for loop
+- this did reduce the memory footprint due to sharredarrays
+- current scripts are: call_blender_v15.jl with Estimate_v58.jl

 ## Feb 07, 2024
 - updating documentation for generating various inputs
 - process_modis_cgf.py : moving mosaics intside temp subfolder.